 Mila Johnson has done a lot of growing up since James had last seen her, and what’s a man to do but to claim his side of the bed, with a whisper that the situation is total fantasy material?

-He dropped his laptop bag at the door and tossed his keys into the bowl at the front door.
+He dropped his laptop bag at the entrance and tossed his keys into the bowl at the front door.
 “Hi.”
-He closed in on her, and with each step he took her heartbeat edged up a notch.
-By the time he stood at her feet and she had to lean back to see his face her pulse was racing.
+He closed in on her, and with each step he took, her heartbeat edged up a notch.
+By the time he stood at her feet and she had to lean back to see his face, her pulse was racing.

 “Rough day at the office?” she breathed, their earlier sexting running on repeat in her mind.